con1980/instacart_python/README.md

 - scipy -> scientific equations

 # 4. Data preparation
-Before diving into Analyzing and finding insights i must wrangle and clean all datasets from missing values, duplicates, mixed data types and more.
+Before diving into Analyzing and finding insights all datasets have to be wrangled and cleaned from missing values, duplicates, mixed data types and more.
-Below you can find some examples on how i cleaned the data sets at hand.
+Below are some examples on how the data was cleaned.

 ### Find and address missing values
 ```python